 The Drexel University Orchestra is a full symphony orchestra comprised of undergraduate and graduate students, all of whom are non-music majors.
 Admission is by audition.
 University Orchestra rehearses and performs works from the great lexicon of orchestral music.
 Recent concerts have included Copland Rodeo Dance Suite (complete); Dvorak Symphony No.8 in G; Rossini Overture to William Tell; Borodin Polovtsian Dances; Wagner Overture to Die Meistersinger; Brahms Symphony No. 1 in c minor; and Mahler Adagietto from Symphony No. 5.
 Guest soloists have included David Kim, concertmaster of the Philadelphia Orchestra, performing Tchaikovsky Violin Concerto; Matthew Gallagher, principal trumpet with Philly POPS, performing Arutiunian Concerto for Trumpet; and most recently, international violin soloist Michael Ludwig performing Bruch First Violin Concerto in g minor.
 Masterclasses by our guest soloists are provided for University Orchestra members and are open to the public for auditing.
-Each year a Solo Competition is offered to eligible Orchestra members; the winner performs with the Orchestra in the spring.
+Each year a Solo Competition is offered to eligible Orchestra members; the winner performs with the Orchestra during the winter term concert.

 Drexel University Orchestra rehearses once a week (Wednesday, 7:00 PM – 9:30 PM) and performs one concert at the end of fall, winter and spring terms.
 A Summer Session Reading Orchestra is also offered during summer term.